-Instructional technology will enhance the school's curriculum and prepare elementary students for middle school and advanced courses and middle school students for challenging high school courses such as Advanced Placement and dual enrollment.
-In addition, it will reinforce technology skills necessary to meet the demands of new and challenging Florida Standards testing requirements and promoting efficient and responsible use of 21st Century technology.
+Instructional technology will enhance the school's curriculum and prepare elementary students for middle school and advanced courses, while reinforcing technology skills necessary for them to meet the demands of new and challenging Florida Standards testing requirements and promoting efficient and responsible use of 21st Century technology.
 Below is an overview of the curriculum program, courses and description of the content and materials proposed for each core subject area.